jmpegi/top-panel-logo/README.md

 From GNOME Extensions website – search for “Top Panel Logo”.

-From GitHub – clone this repo to ~/.local/share/gnome-shell/extensions/top-panel-logo@jmpegi.github.com, restart GNOME Shell (logout or reboot) and enable the extension.
+From GitHub – clone this repo to `~/.local/share/gnome-shell/extensions/top-panel-logo@jmpegi.github.com`, restart GNOME Shell (logout or reboot) and enable the extension.

+## 💡 Tips

+Most GNU/Linux distributions store their logo somewhere inside `/usr/share/pixmaps/`

+For ease of use, disable 'Hot Corner' under 'GNOME Settings/Multitasking'.

 ## 📝 License